kiyoopoon/multiserver-bumper/README.md

 **Make sure you have Python and `discord.py-self` installed if you want to do a test run.
 Note that `discord.py-self` might break your regular `discord.py` library.**

 ## How to host it?
-There is no trusted site that hosts self-bots.
+I don't know any trusted site that hosts self-bots.
 However, you can use Replit and Uptime Robot, but it will not stay online always; you will need to monitor it.
 You can use PolyNode, but I don't have much experience with it, so use it at your own risk!
 I recommend using a VPS.

 - [PolyNode](https://polynode.works/)
 (PolyNode might be down sometimes, keep an eye on their Discord server for updates.)